egison/egison-ruby/README.md

 ## Poker Hands

-We write a poker-hands demonstration as Egison. (http://www.egison.org/demonstrations/poker-hands.html) It is as follow.
+We can write patterns for all poker-hands in one single pattern.
-Egison is the world first and only language that can write all poker-hands in a single pattern.
+It is as follow.
-Now Ruby too!
+Isn't it exciting?

 ```
 require 'egison'